What to Know About Reverse Mortgages

-The median home price in the U.S. (half higher, half lower) is $272,200, according to the National Association of Realtors.
-In some hot markets, such as New York City and San Francisco, house prices are much higher.
+In the third quarter of 2022, the median price for a single-family home in the U.S. (meaning half of prices are higher, half lower) was $398,500, according to the National Association of Realtors.
+In hot markets such as San Francisco, Seattle and Boston, house prices are much higher.

 The problem for most people is tapping that investment.